Madonna: Musical style and composition

-Madonna's early songwriting skill was developed during her time with the Breakfast Club in 1979.
-She subsequently became the sole writer of five songs on her debut album, including "Lucky Star" which she composed on synthesizer.
-As a songwriter, Madonna has registered more than 300 tracks to American Society of Composers, Authors and Publishers (ASCAP), including 18 songs written entirely by herself.
-Rolling Stone has named her "an exemplary songwriter with a gift for hooks and indelible lyrics."
-Despite having worked with producers across many genres, the magazine noted that Madonna's compositions have been "consistently stamped with her own sensibility and inflected with autobiographical detail."
-Patrick Leonard, who co-wrote many of her hit songs, called Madonna "a helluva songwriter", explaining: "Her sensibility about melodic line—from the beginning of the verse to the end of the verse and how the verse and the chorus influence each other—is very deep.
-Many times she's singing notes that no one would've thought of but her."
-Barry Walters from Spin credited her songwriting as the reason of her musical consistency.
-Madonna has been nominated for being inducted into the Songwriters Hall of Fame three times.
-In 2015, Rolling Stone ranked Madonna at number 56 on the "100 Greatest Songwriters of All Time" list.
+Madonna developed her early songwriting skills while performing with the Breakfast Club in 1979, and was the sole writer of five tracks on her debut studio album.
+As a songwriter, Madonna has registered more than 300 works with the American Society of Composers, Authors and Publishers, including 18 written entirely by herself.
+Rolling Stone deemed her "an exemplary songwriter with a gift for hooks and indelible lyrics", and said that her compositions, though shaped by collaborations with producers across various genres, are consistently shaped by "her own sensibility and inflected with autobiographical detail".
+Patrick Leonard, who co-wrote many of her songs, lauded her grasp of melodic structure and said that "many times she's singing notes that no one would've thought of but her".
+Spin's Barry Walters similarly credited her songwriting for the consistency of her music.
+Madonna was nominated for induction into the Songwriters Hall of Fame in 2014, 2016, and 2017, and was ranked number 56 on Rolling Stones list of the "100 Greatest Songwriters of All Time" (2015).